nay-kang/snote-client/note.md

 2023-03-14
 maybe web3 or IPFS will make this project more interest.
 I should make a connector or adaptor to web3 or IPFS.

+2023-03-17
+using git like distribution storage is a bit chanllenge for current stage. so I decide using client encrypt first. after first regist, client generate an aes key to encrypt the note. server only store encrypted data. if other client login, server tried to tell each other using LAN to exchange aes key. but current I stuck at web client which can't obtain local ip address.